dirien/docs-3/docs/get-started/quickstart-tcp-ssh.md

- # Quick-start: Tunnel a private SSH server over inlets PRO
+# Quick-start: Expose a private SSH endpoint using a TCP tunnel

 In this tutorial we will use inlets-pro to access your computer behind NAT or a firewall.
 We'll do this by tunnelling SSH over inlets-pro, and clients will connect to your exit-server.

 Scenario: You want to allow SSH access to a computer that doesn't have a public IP, is inside a private network or behind a firewall.
 A common scenario is connecting to a Raspberry Pi on a home network or a home-lab.

-> You will need an inlets PRO license, [start a 14-day free trial](https://inlets.dev/).
+> You will need an inlets PRO license - [start a 14-day free trial](https://inlets.dev/pricing) or sign-up [for monthly/annual billing](https://inlets.dev/pricing).

-## Setup your exit node with `inletsctl`
+## Setup your tunnel server with `inletsctl`

 For this tutorial you will need to have an account and API key with one of the [supported providers](https://github.com/inlets/inletsctl#featuresbacklog), or you can create an exit-server manually and install inlets PRO there yourself.